Rofida-Abdelkader/Rofida-Abdelkader/README.md

 - 👨‍💻 I'm Software Engineer
-- :school: I `Fresh graduated` from the Faculty of Computers & Informatics at Minia University in 2024
+- :school: I `Fresh graduated` from the Faculty of Computers & Information at Minia University in 2024
 </br>